Skip to content

 Before changing from one pump type to another pump type, you must delete the old pump type.

-• If you are using Medtronic, scroll to the bottom of the pump screen and select Delete Pump
+• If you are using Medtronic Minimed or Dana (RS/-i), scroll to the bottom of the pump screen and select Delete Pump

-• This does not include changing a pod, so long as the pods are of the same type
+• This is not needed when you are changing a pod, so long as the pods are of the same type

-how to switch from any omnipod pump type to a different pump type
+how to switch from any omnipod pot type to a different pod or pump type